Intermittent Fasting | Side Effects | Fatigue | Headache | Diarrhea | Hunger

 So how much should you drink during Intermittent fasting?

 Fluid intake during intermittent t fasting cannot be generalized.
-Neither do recommendations of 5 liters per day apply to every person, nor can the water requirement be calculated based on weight, height, and age.
+No 5 liters per day are recommended for every person, nor can the water requirement be calculated based on weight, height, and age.

-Especially since overwatering is just as harmful as dehydration.
-Nevertheless, there is a simple rule of thumb: Drink when you are thirsty.
+Especially since overhydrating is just as harmful as dehydration, there is a simple rule of thumb: drink when thirsty.

 You do not have to force yourself to drink if you are not thirsty.
 The same should apply to everyday life.